Tap to get financing

 Shadow Space in Commercial Real Estate

 In commercial real estate, shadow space is any space that is being leased, but that a tenant is not currently utilizing.
-Generally, shadow space is most common in the office and industrial property market, but occurs for retail properties as well.
-In many cases, this is a result of company downsizing, but in other cases, a tenant may hold shadow space to prepare for future growth.
+In many cases, it is a result of company downsizing, but in other cases, a tenant may hold shadow space to prepare for future growth.

 Loss to Lease in Commercial Real Estate